werwolfby/monitorrent/README.md

 http://localhost:6687

 Default password is **monitorrent**.
 Don't forget to change in settings tab or disable authentication at all

+#### Note for python 2.7

+Monitorrent can run on Python 2.7, but because of unicode processing in it, [there are](https://github.com/werwolfby/monitorrent/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3A%22python%202%22%20label%3A%22wontfix%22%20) plenty of issues with russian symbols in urls, pathes and credentials.
+Some of this issues are part of libraries that Monitorrent uses, so it can't be fixed on our side.

+We will continue to support main functionallity on Python 2.7, but 'ascii' encoding issues will not be fixed in most cases.

 ### Manual Install from sources (development mode)